wmde/fundraising-banners/docs/Page.md

 # The Page Classes

 We display banners on wikipedia.org and wikipedia.de.
-These sites have different html markup, have a different campaign configuration structure, and have different ways of logging events.
+These sites have different HTML markup, have a different campaign configuration structure, and have different ways of logging events.
 We use a Page interface with 2 implementations which ensures our code is compatible with these 2 environments.

 They are used for: